-- Faculty outcome data are used to promote ongoing program improvement. - Discrepancies between actual and expected outcomes inform areas for improvement. - Changes to foster achievement of faculty outcomes, as appropriate, are deliberate, ongoing, and analyzed for effectiveness. - Faculty are engaged in the program improvement process.
+- Faculty outcome data are used to promote ongoing program improvement. - Discrepancies between actual and expected levels of achievement inform areas for improvement.

+- Changes to foster achievement of faculty outcomes, as appropriate, are deliberate, ongoing, and analyzed for effectiveness. - Faculty are engaged in the program improvement process.

-IV-I. Program outcomes demonstrate program effectiveness.
+IV-I. Other program outcomes demonstrate program effectiveness.